seanpmaxwell/jet-id/README.md

 ## Why jet-id?

 - **Main features**
   - **Optionally timestamped and readable:** Generated IDs are 28-character strings (25 Crockford characters plus 3 dashes).
 The first segment is 9 characters; if you want a timestamp, the first segment encodes the current epoch in Crockford form, so the ID length stays the same.
+There is also a built-in function for parsing timestamped ids and returning the epoch.
   - **Fast:** Faster than `nanoid()`.
 [See benchmarks](#benchmarks).

 - **Other perks**